 This is why you need to call us as soon as possible after your arrest, so we can get to work on your case and ensure your rights remain intact.
 We will file a request for your ALR hearing, and the Department of Public Safety will send us a response with a date, time, and location for the hearing.

-What happens at a Dallas DPS hearing?
+Why do I Need a DMV Lawyer and what happens at a Dallas DPS hearing?

 We represent you during your Dallas DPS hearing, protecting your rights and giving you the best shot at keeping your driver’s license.
 At the hearing, the ALJ hears the evidence the DPS has against you, and then we present our defense to these accusations.
 We might argue that the entire case be thrown out because of invalid evidence or an illegal stop.